SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: Utillity

 Effects:
 The orb sheds light equivalent to a small oil lamp.
-This reduces darkness-based visibilty effects by 3\.
+This reduces darkness-based visibility effects by 3.

 ### **Enmaku no Jutsu \- Smokescreen Technique**